List of works by Thomas Taylor

-Thomas Taylor (1777/78–1826) was an artist and architect.
+Thomas Taylor (1777/78–1826) was an English artist and architect.
 He first worked in the London office of James Wyatt, and later moved to Leeds, West Yorkshire, where he established an architectural practice.
-His major works consisted of the design of churches in the locality of his office, in Yorkshire and Lancashire.
-Taylor was a pioneer in the use of the Gothic Revival style in the design of churches, and received seven commissions for the design of Commissioners' churches.
+His major works were the design of churches in the vicinity of his office, in Yorkshire and Lancashire.
+Taylor was a pioneer in the use of the Gothic Revival style for church architevcture, and received seven commissions for Commissioners' churches.